victoriawrobel/TalkMeowWebApp/README.md

 # TalkMeow

 TalkMeow is a web application built using Java, Spring Boot, and Maven.
 It allows users to communicate with each other through messages and manage their profiles.
-The application also includes an admin panel for managing users and monitoring inappropriate messages.
+The application also includes an admin and manager panels for managing users therefore introducing multiple roles to the application.
+The main theme is of course cats :)
 ## Features

 ### User Registration and Login